Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 #### Creating a data dictionary from an existing data source

 Not all research study data will be gathered through original data collection methods.
-You may be collecting external data sources from organizations like school districts or state departments of education.
-In these cases, you will begin building your data dictionaries later in the cycle, when data is received.
-Rather than the forward-moving flow we discussed before where the dictionary is built first, we will now have to work backwards to answer questions about our data.
+You may be collecting supplemental external data sources from organizations like school districts or state departments of education.
+If at all possible, start gathering information about your external data sources early on, during the documentation phase, and begin adding that information into your project data dictionary.
+Starting this process early will help you prepare for future data capture and cleaning processes.

-The first step in building your data dictionary is to review your existing data.
-Yet, it turns out that all this tells you is what **does** exist in the data, not what **should** exist in the data.
-Items could be incorrectly coded, columns could be assigned the incorrect variable type, etc. As you review your data, start to collect questions such as:
+- If the data source is public, you may be able to easily find codebooks or data dictionaries for the data source.
+If not, download a sample of the data to learn what variables exist in the source and how they are formatted.
+- If the data source is non-public, request documentation ahead of time from your partner (see Section \@ref(capture-extant)).

+However, it is possible that you may not be able to access this information until you acquire the actual data during the data capture phase.
+If documentation is provided along with the data, begin reviewing the data to ensure that the documentation matches what you see in the data.
+Integrate that information into your project data dictionary.

+If documentation is not provided it is important to review the data and begin collecting questions that will allow you to build your data dictionary.

 1. What do these variables represent?
     - What was the wording of these items?